Distance: 7.2 miles | Hiking time: 4-5 hours | More trail info.

-Most of the trails I’ve hit recently, including Middle Peak, Pine Mountain, Lawson and Gaskill Peaks, have all tested me in ways I had never expected.
-Bell Bluff trail is just the latest hike to offer up a challenge, including bushwhacking, route finding, and scrambling over rocks.
+Most of the trails I’ve hit recently, including Middle Peak, Pine Mountain, Lawson, and Gaskill Peaks, have all tested me in ways I had never expected.
+Bell Bluff trail is just the latest hike to offer up a challenge.
+With bushwhacking, route finding, and rock scrambling, this hike delivers on adventure at every turn.

 Bell Bluff Trail

-Bell Bluff is one of several prominent peaks located around the town of Alpine, Ca. The hike starts off from an unassuming trailhead tucked away along a quiet neighborhood street.
-Upon our arrival, we parked off street before crossing again to start our hike.
+Located in Alpine, CA, Bell Bluff is just one of several prominent peaks in the area.
+The hike starts at an unassuming trailhead tucked away along a quiet neighborhood street.
+Upon our arrival at the trailhead, we parked off the street before starting our hike.

 Once past the trailhead gate, the trail takes you down between a couple of private properties towards the Sweetwater River, which was dry when we hiked this trail in late February.
 There is a ladder to help you cross when the water is flowing, but it’s good to prepare to get a little wet.